tirthparikh/TemPy-docs/source/index.html.md

 Add TemPy elements end content to a TemPy object by calling this objects like a function.
 Every call will place the elements at the end of the container's children list.

 It's possible to feed a TemPy object with a single element, a list of element, or a generator of elements.
-Insertion can also be done giving names to a particular child, so it can bew accessed later by name like an attribute of his container element.
+Insertion can also be done giving names to a particular child, so it can be accessed later by name like an attribute of his container element.

 <aside class="warning">
 Correct ordering with named Tag insertion is ensured with Python >= 3.6 (because kwargs are ordered)